jeanpaulHT/2D-Image-Convultion-Cuda/README.md

 ```

-For some reason if you increase the dimentions of the image, the program just dies.
+For some reason if you increase the dimentions of the image to something big , the program just dies.
+Probabily fill the gpu memory.